bobbylkchao/ChatbotBuilder/readme.md

 1. Handler: This component is responsible for executing the required actions based on the recognized intent.

 ### Main entities
-Three main entities: bot, intent, guideline and quick actions.
+Four main entities: bot, intent, guideline and quick actions.

 Here’s how it works: